pykello/arunos/README.md

     sudo yum install arm-none-eabi-binutils-cs
     sudo yum install arm-none-eabi-gcc-cs

-After you install these tools, you can run the following command to build the
+After installing these tools, you can run the following command to build the
 kernel:

     make